Led by Krista Katrovas, B.A., M.F.A., E RYT, HSC

 Krista offers Shamanic Yoga and Shamanic Counseling through the PSP for the writers accepted into the program.
 In addition, she offers the opportunity for individuals to attend the month-long program and practice Shamanic Yoga exclusively, whether they participate in the writing workshops and other literary events or not.

 The imagination is the origin of dreams, art, and other distortions, divine as well as banal, of “reality.”
-It is also our primary portal onto the truth of who and what we are.
+It is also our primary portal onto the truth of who we are.
 All ancient wisdom centers on acceptance of there being only the thinnest membrane between what is, and what is imagined.
 Shamanism reaches back, past the modern binary of “real” and “not real,” past clinical distinctions regarding the boundaries of normalcy, to a time when imagination was not unreality, but another reality.
 It is this other reality, a place of self-revelation and healing, that we seek to access and occupy by “journeying” to locations in all of us, places where spirit animals and spirit teachers reside and exist to guide us.

 Yoga is, arguably, the oldest holistic health-maintenance regime in the world.
 Its practice may range from the gentlest guided movements to contortionist exhibitions of athleticism.
 At its best, it honors each body’s limits, and optimizes healthy movement, breathing, and meditation within those limits.